WesH0use/AWS_Developer_Notes/Monitoring_Troubleshooting.md

 **Create an IAM role with write permissions and assign it to the resources running your application.** You can use AWS Identity and Access Management (IAM) to grant X-Ray permissions to users and compute resources in your account.
 This should be one of the first places you start by checking that your permissions are properly configured before exploring other troubleshooting options.

+### An IT company has its serverless stack integrated with AWS X-Ray.
+The developer at the company has noticed a high volume of data going into X-Ray and the AWS monthly usage charges have skyrocketed as a result.
+The developer has requested changes to mitigate the issue.
+As a Developer Associate, which of the following solutions would you recommend to obtain tracing trends while reducing costs with minimal disruption?

+AWS X-Ray helps developers analyze and debug production, distributed applications, such as those built using a microservices architecture.
+With X-Ray, you can understand how your application and its underlying services are performing to identify and troubleshoot the root cause of performance issues and errors.
+X-Ray provides an end-to-end view of requests as they travel through your application, and shows a map of your application’s underlying components.

+**Enable X-Ray sampling**

+To ensure efficient tracing and provide a representative sample of the requests that your application serves, the X-Ray SDK applies a sampling algorithm to determine which requests get traced.
+By default, the X-Ray SDK records the first request each second, and five percent of any additional requests.
+X-Ray sampling is enabled directly from the AWS console, hence your application code does not need to change.

+By customizing sampling rules, you can control the amount of data that you record, and modify sampling behavior on the fly without modifying or redeploying your code.
+Sampling rules tell the X-Ray SDK how many requests to record for a set of criteria.
+By default, the X-Ray SDK records the first request each second, and five percent of any additional requests.

 ## CloudFormation

 CloudFormation currently supports the following parameter types: